sandman72/micropython_demoboard/README.md

 Version 1.0 is the initial version which used an older style of OLED Display with VCC and GND on pins 1 and 2.

-As these old style displays are hard to come by Version 1.1 was spun to change to GND and VCC on pins 1 and 2 as this is a more pinout common.
+As these old style displays are hard to come by Version 1.1 was spun to change to GND and VCC on pins 1 and 2 as this is a more commonly found pinout of the OLED displays.

 I would recommend to use Version 1.1 for all new boards.